What is the National Prostate Cancer (NPCA) Patient Survey?

 Why have I been invited to participate?

-Men who were diagnosed with prostate cancer between the 1st April 2014 and 30th September 2016 in England and the 1st April 2015 and 30th September 2016 in Wales are being sent a questionnaire at least 18 months after diagnosis.
-This includes men who underwent radical surgical or radiotherapy treatments, in addition to those men who are being closely monitored for disease progression.
+Men who were diagnosed with prostate cancer between the 1st April 2018 and 30th September 2018 in England and Wales are being sent a questionnaire at least 18 months after diagnosis.
+This includes men who underwent radical surgical or radiotherapy treatments.

 More information about the NPCA Patient Survey can be found here: